Use the Pandas Dataframe Dept stats Again In Python

 >>>

-.
+>>> % matplotlib inline Both Serial and DataFrame objects accept a .plot() method, which is a wrapper effectually matplotlib.pyplot.plot().
 By default, it creates a line plot.
 Visualize how many points the Knicks scored throughout the seasons:

 >>>

->>> nba [ nba [ "fran_id" ] == "Knicks" ] . groupby ( "year_id" )[ "pts" ] . sum () . plot ()
+>>> nba [ nba [ "fran_id" ] == "Knicks" ] . groupby ( "year_id" )[ "pts" ] . sum () . plot () This shows a line plot with several peaks and 2 notable valleys effectually the years 2000 and 2010:

 Y'all can also create other types of plots, similar a bar plot: